-Monitor Describes the monitor used.
-The individual elements of screen resolutions.
-These parameters can be calculated by Sax2 on the basis of the values given by the user and normally do not need to be changed.
+Modes The mode line parameters are stored here for the spe- cific screen resolutions.
+These parameters can be cal- culated by SGX2 on the basis of the values given by the user and normally do not need to be changed.
 You can intervene manually at this point, however, if, for example, you want to connect a fixed frequency monitor.
-An exact explanation of the individual parameters would be too much for this book.
-Find details on the meaning of individual number values in the HOWTO file /usr/share/doc/howto/en/
+An exact explanation of the individual pa- rameters would be too much for this book.
+Find de- tails on the meaning of individual number values in the HOWTO file /usr/share/doc/howto/en/ XFree86-Video-Timings-HOWTO.gz.

-Modes The mode line parameters are stored here for the specific by its descriptive name.

-XFree86-Video-Timings-HOWTO.gz.

 Device This section defines a specific graphics card.
-It is referenced and a Device to form all the necessary settings for XFree86.
+It is refer- enced by its descriptive name.
+Screen This section puts together a Driver (e.g., vga2), a monitor, and a Device to form all the necessary set- tings for XFree86.
 In the Display subsection, specify the size of the virtual screen (Virtual, the ViewPort, and the Modes) used with this virtual screen.

-Screen This section puts together a Driver (e.g., vga2), a monitor, figuration.
+ServerLayout This section defines the layout of a single or multihead configuration.
 The input devices InputDevice and the display devices Screen are combined into one section.